 AHF Zimbabwe has robust HIV prevention strategies that includes supporting HIV testing (at sites and outreaches), condom distribution (AHF brands: ICON Gold and Love male condoms), promotion of key health events and days (e.g. World AIDS Day, International Condom Day) and establishment of Youth Centers located in the COEs which are hubs of service provision and education to youths especially the Girl child on Sexual Reproductive Health & Rights and HIV&AIDS issues.
 In addition, AHF implements Style Up program aimed at reaching out to the young people (10-24) with primary prevention programs.

-The Los Angeles-based AIDS Healthcare Foundation (AHF) is a global nonprofit organization providing cutting-edge medicine and advocacy to more than 683678 people in 39 countries in Africa, North and South America, Asia and Europe.
+The Los Angeles-based AIDS Healthcare Foundation (AHF) is a global nonprofit organization providing cutting-edge medicine and advocacy to more than 1.5 million people in 45 countries; Africa, North and South America, Asia and Europe.
 We are currently the largest provider of HIV/AIDS medical care in the U.S.

 AHF funds its mission to rid the world of AIDS through a network of pharmacies, thrift stores, healthcare contracts and other strategic partnerships.
 Generating new, innovative ways of treatment, prevention and advocacy has been the hallmark of our success.
 We are currently leading a mass testing initiative to identify and treat the 25 million people who are unaware they are infected.